docker-hy/docker-hy.github.io/exercises.md

 Document the size after this change.
 If you used the alpine version the size for frontend can be less than 250MB.
 The backend can be below 150MB.

-### 3. new_ex ###

-Multi-stage builds

 ### 3.5 ###

+Multi-stage builds.
+Lets do a multi-stage build for the frontend project.

+Even though multi-stage builds are designed mostly for binaries in mind, we can leverage the benefits with our frontend project.

+You can still use the `serve` to serve the static files or try out something else.

+### 3.6 ###

-Do all of the optimizations from security to size for any other Dockerfile you have access to, for example the ones used in exercises 1.8, 1.9, 2.4 or 3.2.
+Do all of the optimizations from security to size for any other Dockerfile you have access to, in your own project or for example the ones used in exercises 1.8, 1.9, 2.4 or 3.2.
 Please document Dockerfiles both before and after.

-### 3.6 ###
+### 3.7 ###

 In this exercise choose one of the following: